humdrum-tools/humdrum-tools/README.md

    git clone https://github.com/humdrum-tools/humdrum-tools.github.io humdrum-documentation
 ```

-Note that the repository cannot be downloaded in a very useful
+Note that the humdurm-tools repository cannot be downloaded in a
-format from the ZIP link on the Github website since the included
+very useful format from the ZIP link on the Github website since
-repositories for each composer will not be included in that ZIP
+the included repositories for each composer will not be included
-file.
-GitHub may allow submodule inclusion in their ZIP downloads
+in that ZIP file.
+GitHub may allow submodule inclusion in their
-in the future.
+ZIP downloads in the future.

 Compiling